phlax/aio.app/aio/app/README.rst

 The aio command runner
 ----------------------

-The aio command can be run with any commands listed in the [aio:commands] section of its configuration
+The aio command can be run with any commands listed in the [aio/commands] section of its configuration

+There are also 3 builtin commands - run, config and test

 Initially aio.app does not have any config, signals, modules or servers